rayyan35p/tp/docs/UserGuide.md

 **:no_entry: Danger**<br>

 * This action is irreversible.
-* Please ensure that you are certain that you want to delete the employee before proceeding.
+* Please ensure that you are certain that you want to delete the task before proceeding.

 </div>